JOwen-ster/Custom_Switch_Themes/README.md

 link: https://github.com/exelix11/SwitchThemeInjector/blob/master/CustomLayouts.md

 > [!Tip]
 > In **SwitchThemeInjector**, select your newly created layout (the file generated from layout diff) to `build a nxtheme`.
-You can specify a layout patch (your layout diff file), a commons file, a background.jpg, and any/all icon.png)
+You can specify a layout patch (your layout diff file), a commons file, a background.jpg, and any/all icon.png), you can also use the presets in the dropdown menus or not use any present all together and just select a 1280x720 image to build a theme that has no other changes other than the background image.
 >
 > ***OR***
 >